wp-plugins/wpbp-video-chat/readme.txt

 = 1.0.5 =
 * Removed the random number from rooms, Now done it so it uses the domain name for room name, Also added my social links.
+* Now updated to have the domain name as the room name, It'll remove whitespace and special characters.

 = 1.0.6 =
 * Update of core components.
+* Removed some unnecessary code, it should also load quicker.

 = 1.0.7 =
 * Renamed to wordpress-video-chat for easier seaching of the plugin.